jai-bansal/computer-vision-demos/README.md

 The newest versions of "protoc" seemed to be missing a file I needed and did not work for me.
 Note that I'm using a Windows machine.

 Even with the above instructions, I hit many errors due to not setting my Python path correctly and not compiling Protobuf correctly.
-The Tensorflow Object Detection API is constantly changing, so things may be out of date already!
+The Tensorflow Object Detection API is constantly changing, so things may be out of date!

 The final product ('test_video/bear sits next to guy_detection.mp4') is pretty good but not perfect.
 The model seems to mistake anything brown for a bear (like the camping chair at 0:02).
 It doesn't detect the actual bear until about 0:05.
 It stops recognizing the bear when the bear turns its face away from the camera at 0:08.
 This is probably a result of most of the training data being pictures of bears from the front.
 There are other false positives, but these might be excluded by only including detection above some confidence threshold.
 Overall, this is a pretty cool result.